 |

-The wrong done another reacts most heavily
+The wrong done another reacts most

-for a camel to go through the eye of a needle," than for you to benefit
+"easier for a camel to go through the eye of a needle," than for you to benefit

 yourself by injuring others.
 Man's moral mercury, rising or falling, registers